 Now that you have your date range, you can get to calculating!
-The formula for CCR is as follows:
+The formula for customer churn rate is as follows:

 By determining how many customers you lost and dividing it by how many customers you had, you’re able to see what percentage of shoppers are choosing not to come back every month.

-9/10 customers will begin shopping with a competitor following a bad customer experience, which means you need to bring your A game to every transaction.
-A customer-centric loyalty program is a great way to do that.
+Our hot take is to implement a customer-centric loyalty program.
 By providing your customers with valuable incentives to stay, you create a switching cost that can’t be ignored.

-Calculating your store’s repeat purchase probability is a little bit tricker than customer churn rate because it needs to be done in stages.
+Calculating your store’s repeat purchase probability is a little bit trickier than customer churn rate because it needs to be done in stages.
 This makes sense when you look at the formula:

 As you can see, you need to determine the number of purchases to use.
-In order to be most impactful, I recommend calculating your RPP rate with different numbers of purchases to get a better read of your customer’s journey from beginning to end.
+In order to be most impactful, we recommend calculating your repeat purchase probability rate with different numbers of purchases to get a better read of your customer’s journey from beginning to end.

 With this formula, you can pinpoint the exact moment that customers begin to fall out with your brand and launch a retention strategy to get them back on track.

 Repeat customers are profitable for an ecommerce brand.
 Based on our data, 41% of an ecommerce store’s revenue is created by only 8% of its customers, and 35% is generated by your top 5% of customers.
 This 5% is made up of your most loyal repeat customers.
 This staggering reality is what makes your store’s repeat purchase rate so valuable.
-Your repeat purchase rate gives you gives you a clearer snapshot of the effectiveness of your entire retention strategy, providing proof that each of your tactics are working.
+Your repeat purchase rate gives you a clearer snapshot of the effectiveness of your entire retention strategy, providing proof that each of your tactics is working.

 As the backbone of your retention strategy, repeat customer rate gives you insights into the purchase patterns of specific demographics.
 Appealing to those different customer demographics with experiential and transactional rewards can help you increase the number of purchases each cohort is making.

 Whether you’re focused on acquisition or retention, the main goal is always to get customers to spend more.
-Product bundles are a great way to encourage customers to increase their AOV and try new products.
+Cross-selling products are a great way to encourage customers to increase their AOV and try new products.
 This example from Hydrant, shows more available products, customers can purchase.

 This one should be a no-brainer.
-The higher your PPO, the higher your profits, and the higher your profits the more successful you are.
+The higher your profitability per order (PPO), the higher your overall profits, and the higher your profits, the more successful you are.
 There’s really nothing else to add!

 In order to calculate your profitability per order, you’ll need to know your average profit margin.
 Once you have that figured out, you simply need to multiply it by your total revenue and divide it by the number of orders.

 The best way to increase your profitability per order is to push your higher margin products, and the best way to do that is with customer reviews.
-Shoppers are 59% more likely to trust their peers when forming an opinion about brands and products, so using your loyalty program to reward customers for leaving reviews will provide you with the ammo you need to help customers build up their baskets.
+It’s estimated that 93% of consumers read online reviews before making a purchase.
+Using your loyalty program to reward customers for leaving reviews will provide you with the ammo you need to help customers build up their baskets.